Amazon Business Prime American Express Card Review

 - Vendor Pay by Bill.com.
 You can improve your cash flow when you use your card to pay bills with Vendor Pay by Bill.com.
 It basically automates your bill paying and invoice sending.
 With the basic plan, there's no monthly fee for the first user.
 If you have more users or get plan beyond basic, fees may apply.

 The CardName does not have an annual fee, but Amazon Prime membership is required to take full advantage of the card.
-See Rates and Fees.
-The CardName doesn't require prime membership, but remember, as mentioned above, the rewards offered with this version aren't quite as lucrative as the Amazon Business Prime card.
+(See Rates and Fees)

-For a personal Amazon prime membership, you'll pay $119 a year, or you can pay $12.99 a month (but that comes to $155.88 a year, so you'll want to try and avoid that).
+For a personal Amazon prime membership, you’ll pay $139 a year, or you can pay $14.99 a month (but that comes to $179.88 a year, so you’ll want to try and avoid that option if you can).
 As you probably know, there are a slew of benefits to being an Amazon Prime member.
-You get access to free shipping and streaming access to Prime Video and Amazon Music Prime - and much more.
+You get access to free shipping and streaming access through Prime Video and Amazon Music Prime – and much more.

 You also can be a member of Business Prime and get a lot of Amazon business benefits, such as business-only pricing and fulfillment solutions.
-The cost for Business Prime varies, ranging from $69 for one user to $499 if you have 10 users.
+The cost for Business Prime varies, ranging from $179 a year for up to three users, all the way to $1,299 a year for up to 100 users.

 So, depending on whether or not you mind paying for an Amazon Prime membership, this could be a disadvantage of the card, but if you're using Prime already then this is a moot point.